Brake System Bleeding Procedure

 - At the end of the operation refill the master cylinder reservoir to the horizontal seam.

 - Check the operation of the brakes.
 The pedal should feel solid when depressed (in the first half of travel, not down near the floor), with no sponginess.
 If the pedal does not "go hard" in the first half of travel, the brakes may need to be adjusted.
+This is very important.
+If one brake circuit fails, the pedal must travel further before the remaining good circuit operates, and you dont want the pedal hitting the floor before that remaining circuit operates.
+So make sure your brakes are always adjusted so they work in the first half of pedal travel.

 - After the lines are properly bled, adjust the cables for the parking brake so that the brakes on each rear wheel are actuated with the same force at the same time.
 (See our Hand Brake Adjustment procedure.)